-We evaluate the \system system by conducting two within-subject user studies with the same user group.
-We compare \system with \baseline -- the traditional GUI-based universal XAI system that statically display all the XAIs on the interface in a collapsible manner (Figure~\ref{fig:baseline}).
-Through the user study on the open-ended writing task 1 with 13 participants, we found that most users perceived \system to be more useful in \textbf{understanding AI writing feedback and improving human writings}.
-The results also validated the \textbf{less cognitive load and effectiveness of the four user-oriented design principles}.
-Furthermore, from the user study on the well-defined writing task 2 with 8 participants, we collect all the users' writing artifacts with \system and \baseline systems and evaluate them with both human evaluator and auto-metrics.
-We observed that both \system and \baseline can help users write better artifacts based on the built-in auto-metrics, in which \system is more useful for improving writing quality.
-However, the one human evaluator's measurement does not align well with the auto-metrics, where we posit this indicates the importance of designing AI model prediction aligned with human expectations.

-Based on these studies and findings, we further contribute insights into ‘how humans select XAIs for practical usage via the conversational universal XAI interface’.
-We summarize five findings of human practical usage patterns in \system, and four core ingredients of useful XAI systems for future XAI work.
-In short, we observed the diversity of user needs across humans, and its temporal change over time.
-Also, the quantitative evidence shows a temporal decrease of reliance on XAI tutorial but an increase demand in XAI customization, etc. We conclude this work with limitations and future directions.
+We conducted two within-subject user studies to evaluate the \system system.
+We compared \system with \baseline, a traditional GUI-based universal XAI system that displays all XAIs on the interface in a collapsible manner (Figure~\ref{fig:baseline}).
+In the first user study, involving an open-ended writing task with 13 participants, we found that the majority of users perceived \system to be more useful in understanding AI writing feedback and improving their own writing.
+These results further confirmed the reduced cognitive load and effectiveness of the four user-oriented design principles.
+Additionally, in the second user study, which focused on a well-defined writing task with 8 rejoining participants, we collected the users' writing artifacts generated using both \system and \baseline systems.
+We evaluated these artifacts using both human evaluators and auto-metrics.
+The analysis revealed that both \system and \baseline assisted users in producing better writing based on the built-in auto-metrics, with \system proving particularly valuable for improving writing quality.
+However, we observed a misalignment between the measurements of the human evaluator and the auto-metrics, indicating the importance of designing AI model predictions to align with human expectations.
+Building upon these studies and findings, we further contribute insights into the practical human usage patterns of XAI in \system and core ingredients of useful XAI systems for future XAI work.
+We conclude this work by discussing its limitations and outlining future research directions.

-\begin{itemize} \item We propose \system: a conversational XAI system that innovatively designs the practical user needs (summarized as four XAI rationales) into the universal XAI interface, which includes an extensible variety of XAI methods. \item We release the computational pipeline of conversational universal XAI interface that integrates four essential modules (\ie user intent classifier, multiple AI explainers, natural language generation, and global conversational tracker) to process and respond to diverse user XAI questions. \item We summarize findings from the two within-subjects studies that the \system is useful for humans to improve their perceived and auto-metric writing performance in practice. \item We provide insights into the humans' usage patterns of choosing from diverse XAI methods to finish practical tasks with \system and the core ingredients of useful XAI for humans.